Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Soon after the release of What About Now, there was evident turmoil in the Bon Jovi camp.
 Sambora left the supporting tour in 2013, citing "personal reasons" -- he was replaced by guitarist Phil X (Phil Xenidis) -- and then Tico Torres had to undergo gallbladder surgery.
 Torres returned to the fold, but Sambora did not.
 In November 2014, the guitarist and band announced they had parted ways; Phil X became his unofficial permanent replacement.
 Next up for Bon Jovi came 2015's Burning Bridges, a record that was dubbed a "fan album," meaning it was a collection of odds and ends intended as a stopgap as the group completed their first full-fledged post-Sambora album.
 That record, titled This House Is Not for Sale, appeared on Island in November of 2016, and debuted at number one on the Billboard Top 200.

 Four years later, Bon Jovi returned with the aptly named full-length Bon Jovi 2020.
-Released in October 2020, the album was direct and politically charged, qualities crystalized on the pre-release singles "American Reckoning" and "Do What You Can." ~ Stephen Thomas Erlewine
+Released in October 2020, the album was direct and politically charged, qualities crystalized on the pre-release singles "American Reckoning" and "Do What You Can."
+Alec John Such, the group's original bass player, died on June 5, 2022 at the age of 70. ~ Stephen Thomas Erlewine

 Sponsored by the Casino at Dania Beach